eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

   -c, --chat            enable to chat as an on-going conversation -cf CHATFILE, --chatfile CHATFILE
-                        a chat file containing a saved conversation -cs CHATSYSTEM, --chatsystem CHATSYSTEM
+                        a chat file containing a saved conversation -cp CHATPATTERN, --chatpattern CHATPATTERN
+                        override chat system message for a single request, with a fabric pattern, in /home/eliran/.config/fabric/patterns; configure config.fabricPatterns to customise the path; use AI model assigned in ToolMate AI instead of in Fabric; this option cannot be used together with option 'chatsystem'; fabric is required to install separately
+  -cs CHATSYSTEM, --chatsystem CHATSYSTEM
                         override chat system message for a single request; optionally use it together with '-bc' to make a change persistant
   -dt DEFAULTTOOL, --defaulttool DEFAULTTOOL